labeveryday-cloud-projects/react-cognito-analytics-dashboard/README.md

 ## AWS Setup

+Before you can login to the application you will need to setup a Cognito User Pool and App Client.
+To send request to the backend you will need to create a lambda function and deploy an API gateway that contains a Cognito authorizer.
+I have provided all of the needed instructions below:

-### Cognito Setup
+### Step-1: Cognito Setup

-1. Go to the AWS Cognito Console
+1. Go to the Amazon Cognito Console
 2. Create a new User Pool
 3. Configure sign-in options (email, username)
 4. Set password strength requirements